Sakshamgalyan/guide/docs/Rule Engine.md

-# Rule Engine
+import { CompanyName } from '@site/src/components/EnvVars';

 **Rule Engine User Manual**

 **Overview**

-The Rule Engine in Paysecure enables users to create and manage rule categories, set priorities, and define transaction routing logic.
+The Rule Engine in <CompanyName/> enables users to create and manage rule categories, set priorities, and define transaction routing logic.
 It allows dynamic rule-based transaction routing to specific Banks/MIDs based on predefined conditions.
 The system supports priority-based rule execution and error-driven cascading, optimizing transaction success rates.
 Users can modify, activate, or deactivate rules, ensuring efficient and secure payment processing.

 **Accessing the Rule Engine**

-1. **Login** to the Paysecure dashboard at [https://app.paysecure.net/login](https://app.paysecure.net/login).
+1. **Login** to the <CompanyName/> dashboard at [https://app.paysecure.net/login](https://app.paysecure.net/login).
 2. On the left-hand panel, navigate to **Rule Engine**.

 ![image.png](/img/reimage.png)